smfm-project/sen2mosaic/docs/source/index.rst

 Welcome to sen2mosaic's documentation!
 ======================================

+.. image:: _static/zambia_mosaic.png

 This is a set of tools to aid in the production of large-scale cloud-free seasonal mosaic products from Sentinel-2 data.
-For example:

-.. image:: _static/zambia_mosaic.png

 Building cloud-free mosaics of Sentinel-2 data for land cover mapping is difficult, with existing tools still under-development and hard to use.
 The goal of these tools to streamline this processing chain with a set of straightforward command line tools.